 Okay, Jim (Carlson), here's my story about our 20th Reunion.
-I hope you're right about the running of the statute of limitations.
+I hope you're right about the statute of limitations.

 The 20-year reunion was my first reunion – and I was getting a little bored with being so nice all the time.
 Then Saturday came along, and with it the football game.